 Some pop-ups will also have an image, such as this ▲one or this ¥ this one.
 Key terms are still in red.If you find that some of the interactive features on this site don't work, you may not have Java enabled.

 For basic background information click on Frequently-Asked Questions.

 A summary of the basic information on the course is available here.

-The instructor information has been greatly expanded
+The instructor information has been expanded and includes "Teaching Tips and Talking Points" for each module.